 - Plan to reassess on a regular basis.

-Estate Planning Documents – The estate planning documents that are normally a part of any estate plan include the following:
+The estate planning documents that are normally a part of any estate plan include the following:

 Last Will and Testament

 The function of a will is to designate (1) who is gets your assets after death; (2) who will be responsible for distributing those assets to your heirs; and (3) who will care for your minor children, if any.
-Without a will, the above questions will be answered by Illinois law and the probate courts.
-The probate process for intestate estates (estates without a will) is extremely time-consuming and causes awkwardness and hardship for those involved.
+However, without a will, the above questions will be answered by Illinois law and the probate courts.
+Unfortunately, the probate process for intestate estates (estates without a will) is extremely time-consuming and causes awkwardness and hardship for those involved.
 Although wills usually pass through probate in most cases, the creation of even a simple will makes life much easier for your loved ones and ensures that your property is distributed according to your wishes.

 Revocable Living Trusts

 Revocable Living Trusts have become the estate planning tool of choice due to their flexibility and ability to avoid the probate process.
 A living trust is a document in which you (the “grantor”) transfer your property to a “trustee” for the benefit of others (the “beneficiaries”).
 Usually, the initial trustee and initial beneficiary are the same person.
-After the death of the grantor, the trust agreement will determine how your property is managed and divided up without the involvement of the probate court.
+However, after the death of the grantor, the trust agreement will determine how your property is managed and divided up without the involvement of the probate court.

 Powers of Attorney for Health Care and for Property

 If you become incapacitated, Powers of Attorney allow a person of your choosing to make your health care and financial decisions.
-Powers of Attorney clarify your wishes concerning your healthcare and finances before they arise.
+Moreover, Powers of Attorney clarify your wishes concerning your healthcare and finances before they arise.
 They are an essential component of any estate plan.